© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Cairnfield and embanked stone circle 550m east of Barbrook Reservoir is a scheduled monument protected by Historic England under reference 1020301.
 View the official record →

-Cairnfield and embanked stone circle 550m east of Barbrook Reservoir is a Neolithic or Bronze Age ceremonial monument situated on moorland in Derbyshire.
+Cairnfield and embanked stone circle 550m east of Barbrook Reservoir is a Bronze Age ceremonial and funerary monument located on the moorlands of Derbyshire.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1020301.

 Cairnfield and embanked stone circle 550m east of Barbrook Reservoir is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1020301.